How To Overcome Trauma

 please, please

-Justin 18:20
+Justin Sunseri 18:20

-So it’s not a matter of just unlearning something, or, or leaving something behind.
-It’s not a choice exact, it’s not a choice.
-If it was they would choose to stop, you know, living through the right thing.
-Yeah, of course.
-So it’s it’s definitely not as a matter of learning something new or letting something go.
-It’s a matter of going from the defensive state that you’re stuck in and moving up into a and I say up because of the way that we’re built.
-Just the biology that the circuitry for being shut down is down in your gut, the circuitry for being mobilises in your chest.
-And it’s circuitry for being safe and social and having healthy relationships and connection is a face to heart area.
+It’s a matter of going from the defensive state you’re stuck in and moving up into a, and I say up, because of how we’re built.
+Just the biology that the circuitry for being shut down is down in your gut, the circuitry for mobilizing in your chest.
+And it’s circuitry for being safe and social and having healthy relationships, and the connection is a face-to-heart area.

 Bill 19:41